jayrcausal/Essential3CRL/README.md

 # Knowledge Map: Essential3CRL

 >Essential3CRL is short for **Essential Counterfactual/Causal/Core Reinforcement Learning**.
-This documentation serves as a run-down for causal machine learning that covers some most classic methods and the most recent advancement of **Off-line Reinforcement Learning, Contextual Bandit Feedback, Domain Adaptation Under Distribution Shift**.
+Essential3CRL is a comprehensive documentation that delves into the world of causal machine learning.
+Our goal is to cover both the most classic methods and the latest advancements in Off-line Reinforcement Learning, Contextual Bandit Feedback, and Domain Adaptation Under Distribution Shift.

+As of now, this document is under active development, and we are committed to continually expanding its content.
+Some of the materials we are working on are a finer, detailed expansion of two subsections of the work done by Ruocheng Guo, a principal researcher at ByteDance, UK.

+We strongly believe that Essential3CRL will be a valuable resource for researchers and practitioners interested in causal machine learning, and we are excited to share our progress with you.
+Your expertise and insights would be immensely valuable to us as we continue to develop this documentation.
 This is a document under active development and some materials are a finer,detailed expansion of two subsections of the work done by [Ruocheng Guo](https://github.com/rguo12/ awesome-causality-algorithms), a principal researcher at ByteDance,UK.

 <hr>